The manifest.json

 vendor

-value for each one of them.
+value for each account.

 version

-The app version, according to the Semantic Versioning 2.0.0.
+The app version, following Semantic Versioning 2.0.0.

 title